feedhenry/fh-fhc/CONTRIBUTING.md

 * In GitHub, send a pull request to fh-fhc:master.

 ### After the pull request is merged
-* Delete your branch locally and in origin
+* Delete your branch locally and in origin:
  ```sh
  git checkout master
   ```